Going to an Enduro Race could just be the perfect weekend getaway, if:

 An outcome goal could be an ability to do your first pull-up, or reducing belly circumference by 5cm, or being able to jump up on a 1m high box without using your hands.

 So what is a program?
 It is a plan towards your goals, something that tells you what exercise you do on which day.
 Basically it should answer questions like: How many days will you lift weights?
 Which muscles will you work on which day and using which exercises?
 How intense will the workout be?
 How many repetitions do you do per exercise?
 What other exercise or workouts or movements will you do besides lifting weights?
+How often and how will you rest and recover?

 Having goals and a program helps you not panic when you see these